huggingface/hub-docs/docs/hub/security-tokens.md

 Access tokens allow applications and notebooks to perform specific actions specified by the scope of the roles shown in the following:

 - `read`: tokens with this role can only be used to provide read access to repositories you could read.
-That includes public repositories and private repositories that you, or an organization you're a member of, own.
+That includes public and private repositories that you, or an organization you're a member of, own.
 Use this role if you only need to read content from the Hugging Face Hub (e.g. when downloading private models or doing inference).

 - `write`: tokens with this role additionally grant write access to the repositories you have write access to.
 Use this token if you need to create or push content to a repository (e.g., when training a model or modifying a model card).